-VENTING
+VENTING:

-Leave the Vent-Sure downdraft vent system on while the kiln is heating and cooling.
+If you have a Vent-Sure vent leave it on while the kiln is heating and cooling.
 Keep the peephole plugs in and the lid closed.

-If you have no vent system then leave the top peephole plug out during the first test firing.
+If the kiln does not have a vent system, leave the top peephole plug out during the first test firing.